notsonerdysid/DRONE-BLUEPRINT/README.md

 I will add a soft-mount the Flight Controller.
 A heavy 3D-printed frame will vibrate crazy and Betaflight's gyro will hate it.
 I will use M3 heat-set brass inserts.
 My battery will be positioned underneath the base plate as shown in the design and will attatch it with the help of a strap

 In this project I will demonstrate my self-driven learning and technical problem solving.
-All of my progress, failures, and improvements are openly documented for transparency and reproducibility.
+All of my progress, failures, and improvements will be openly documented in this repo..
-The design phase is complete and ready for physical prototyping and testing.
-Funding will directly enable hardware implementation and validation of this engineered system.
 This support will accelerate my growth as a builder and help transform theory into real flight.

 THANK YOU!!